 Lydia Breiseth

 I am so grateful for Lydia Breiseth, manager of Colorín Colorado, who has been a loyal and creative Día supporter for years.
 She's our only Dynamo who works in the world of media, and I'm hoping that she'll teach us all.
-In your communities and nationally, how do we form lasting partnerships with those in the TV, radio, Web, and print media spheres who can be Día advocates?
-I finally had the pleasure of meeting Lydia last fall.
-She'll soon post the interview that took place when we met.
-She's fabulous!
-Read our interview with Lydia.
+In your communities and nationally, how do we form lasting partnerships with those in the TV, radio, web, and print media spheres who can be Día advocates?
+I finally had the pleasure of meeting Lydia in 2010.
+I admire her commitment to involving parents, particularly Spanish-speaking parents, in the literacy-life of their children.
+Through author interviews and creative web programming, she's an impressive advocate for promoting cultural knowledge and pride.
+Gracias, Lydia!

 Joseph Rodriguez